by Jarek Skonieczny and Derek Redmond

 1968: Tonka Canada continued to use the old-style axles with the hammered ends, after Tonka in the U.S. had switched to axles with end caps (see How to Date Your Tonka Flat-Fender).
 The new, slightly longer axles required deeper hubcaps, recognizable by the ridges running along each spoke.
 These hubcaps were also shipped to Toronto, where they were used with the old axles, as on the peacock green Dispatcher seen here.

 1970: The blue wrecker is perhaps the only Tonka Canada product with the one-piece body which had been adopted in 1964 in the U.S. As well, the new flat windshield no longer carried the "Made in Canada" stamp.
 The wheels have new, wider tires, which according to Bob Miller did not appear until 1970.

 This rarely-seen white version of the Canadian wrecker/snowplow, similar to the wrecker built in the U.S., has a metal-base warning lamp on the hood (see a front view photo, 16K JPEG).
-Its early-style body and late-style hubcaps suggest a possible date of manufacture of 1967 (see a larger copy of the photo, 25K JPEG).
+Its early-style body and late-style hubcaps suggest a possible date of manufacture of 1967.

-The new plastic warning light was used on some of the white wreckers, and on the more-commonly-found blue version, whose new body and larger wheels suggest 1968 (see a larger copy of the photo, 40K JPEG).
+The new plastic warning light was used on some of the white wreckers, and on the more-commonly-found blue version, whose new body and larger wheels suggest 1970.

 The plastic interiors in the Toronto Jeeps are also like the older U.S. models.
 The newer U.S. interiors had a little blister on the back bottom corners of the seats to hold the wrecker boom, but the Tonka Canada wreckers still used the old seats without the blisters.